Fiston-pro/AWS-summary/README.md

 Service control policy(SCP) it restricts some policies to hierachy OU(Organisation Unit)

 AWS control tower is a service that enables you to manage all your organizations accounts just built on top of AWS Organizations.

+## Other Services

+AWS IoT Core lets you connect billions of IoT devices and route trillions of messages to AWS services

+Amazon Elastic Transcoder is media transcoding in the cloud.

+AWS Device Farm is an app testing service that lets you test your Android, iOS, and web apps , on a massive collection of real mobile devices hosted in the AWS Cloud.

+Amazon Sumerian makes it easy to create engaging 3D front-end experiences

+AWS Workplace is a fully managed desktop virtualization service that enables you to securely access data and applications from any supported device

+Amazon AppStream is a fully managed application streaming service that provides users with instant access to their desktop applications from anywhere.